imixs/imixs-ml/imixs-ml-core/README.md

-## The AnalyseData Object
+## POST a AnalyseData Object

-To analyse a text based on a ml-model a AnalyseData object can be send to the API resource
+To analyse a text based on a ml-model a AnalyseData object can be POST to the API resource *analyse/*

-	/analyse/
+	POST
+	/analyse/{model}

+The model name is mandatory and specifies the name of the model to be used for analyse.

 An AnaylseData object has the following JSON structure: